-Saturday, July 27, 2013
+Thursday, July 25, 2013

 Sailing with the Ancients

 Time to move on again!
 We made an early start through the narrow strait that separates Vulcano from Lipari, the most established of the Aeolians.
 In the distance we could see Stromboli, hazy in the early morning light.
-Belching, puffing Stromboli is considered the first “lighthouse”; a unique marker for ancient sailors to warn the Straits of Messina were close by.
+Belching, puffing Stromboli is considered the first “lighthouse”; a unique marker for ancient sailors to warn that the Straits of Messina were close by.
 It is best seen at night for its firework display.
 However we had no desire to add another night to our sailing schedule and turned left to do battle with Charybdis, Scylla and the Cyclops, three of Ulysses adversaries.

-Gulet anchored off the Straits for lunch
+Gulet (a Turkish design) anchored off the Strait for lunch

-The narrow straits, full of eddies and whirlpools, do set up an unusual current – one minute it was with us and the next against.
+The narrow strait, full of eddies and whirlpools, sets up an unusual current – one minute it was with us and the next against.
 (Check the unusual tide chart of the area).
 We easily crossed the shipping lanes, fortunately deserted on a Sunday, to hug the east coast or Italy’s big toe.
 It was an exhilarating ride, especially dodging those big car ferries connecting Sicily to the mainland.
 One sight that added a further sense of fantasy to the “Straits experience” was the strange swordfish fishing boats.
 We saw two, remarkably dexterous, darting around what remains of Charybdis (that whirlpool!).
 These boats are controlled from a high tower where the driver sits to spot fish.
 A crewman stands on a very long bowsprit (sometimes longer than the boat itself) with a harpoon.
 One can’t help but wonder what Ulysses would have made of them.
 Sadly, the Cap’n refused to cross back over the shipping lanes and bastardi (no, tidal eddies not the Cap’n!) for a decent photo…...

-Swordfishing boat
+Swordfishing boat doing the daily slog

 And so it was, we floated in relatively calm waters for three days and two nights.
 Once out of Italy’s land mass we did pick up a decent breeze that lasted through both nights – more or less.
 As luck would have it, we had the Tyrrhenian Sea to ourselves with only a little passing traffic, mostly in the distance.